thejensen/java_hair-salon/README.md

 _**The owner of the hair salon may add a list of stylists, and for each stylist, add clients who see that stylist.
 The stylists work independently, so each client only belongs to a single stylist.**_

-## Future Development

-* _Include a form where users may search for a stylist by name.
-Use a SQL query to perform the database search, then display a list of all results._
-* _Include a form where users may also search for a client by name.
-Use a SQL query to perform the database search, then display a list of all results._
-* _Add a <select> drop down field that allows a user to select which Stylist a Client belongs to._
-* _Add a detail view page for each Client.
-Include additional properties to record additional notes and details the salon may want to record about each Client._

 ## Setup/Installation Requirements

 _To run app locally:_